Artsdatabanken/okologiskegrunnkart/mapproxy/README.md

 Build overview cache of zoom levels that are unavailable directly from the online resource.
+Required operating system: Linux flavored with wget, node and docker preinstalled.

 - Overview cache location: https://data.test.artsdatabanken.no/grunnkart/

-## Scripts
+## Configuration helper scripts

 The following scripts are defined in `package.json`, use `npm run <scriptname>` to run.